csgillespie/efficientR/main.md

 When the function is called, a scatter graph is plotted with the line of best fit, but the output is invisible.
 However when we assign the function to an object, i.e.  `out = regression_plot(x, y)` the variable `out` contains the output of the `lm()` call.

-Another example is `hist()`.
+Another example is the histogram function `hist()`.
 Typically we don't want anything displayed in the console when we call the function

 ```r